portalidea-org-br/tide-www/content/desigualdades-escolares/desigualdade adicional.md

   de rendimento, PISA, regressão de variância.

-  FIELD OF RESEARCH/TERRAIN DE RECHERCHE/LOCAL DA PESQUISA: DADOS DO PISA DE 50 PAÍSES
+  **Field of research/terrain de recherche/local da pesquisa: dados do PISA de 50 países**

-  OPPEDISANO, Veruska; TURATI, Gilberto.
-What Are the Causes of Educational Inequality and of Its Evolution over Time in Europe?
+  ## OPPEDISANO, Veruska; TURATI, Gilberto.
+What Are the Causes of Educational
+  Inequality and of Its Evolution over Time in Europe?
 Evidence from PISA.
   Education Economics, v.
 23, n.
 1, 2015.